clarkfitzg/rddlist/README.md

 # rddlist

-Implements distributed computation on an R list with a Spark backend.
+Implements distributed computation on an R list with an [Apache Spark](http://spark.apache.org/) backend.
 This allows an R programmer to use familiar operations like `[[`, `lapply`, and `mapply` from within R to perform computation on larger data sets using a Spark cluster.
 This is a powerful combination, as any data in R can be represented with a list, and `*apply` operations allow the application of arbitrary user defined functions, provided they are pure.
 So this should work well for embarrassingly parallel problems.

 The main purpose of this project is to serve as an object that will connect Spark to the more general [ddR project](https://github.com/vertica/ddR)